drganjoo/CarND-Vehicle-Detection/README.md

 Each frame being processed has four smaller images shown on top:

-1. Left most shows the idenitifications within this frame
+1. Left most shows windows that have been predicted to have a car and the heat map for the frame
-2. Next one shows the heat map for the current frame
+2. Next one shows the heat map summed up without thresholding
 3. 3rd one shows the heat map summed up and thresholded
 4. Shows the classes identified as well as the number of cars detected